 The Audit Committee is also responsible for overseeing the relationship with the external auditor which includes considering its selection, independence, terms of engagement, remuneration and performance.
 A formal statement of independence is received from the external auditor each year.

 It meets at least twice a year with the external auditor to discuss audit planning and the audit findings, with certain executive directors attending by invitation.
 If appropriate, the external auditor attends part of each committee meeting without the presence of any executive directors.

-The Audit Committee currently comprises Clive Carver, as Chairman, Raúl Curiel and John Bullough, and they report to the Board on matters discussed at the Committee meetings.
+The Audit Committee currently comprises Clive Carver and Raúl Curiel as Chairman.
+They report to the Board on matters discussed at the Committee meetings.

 The Remuneration Committee convenes not less than twice a year, ordinarily on a six monthly basis, and during the year it met on three occasions.
-The Committee comprises Clive Carver and John Bullough, with John Bullough as Chairman.
+The Committee comprises Clive Carver and Raúl Curiel as Chairman.
 It is responsible for determining remuneration policy and all aspects of the Executive Directors’ remuneration and incentive packages including pension arrangements, bonus provisions, discretionary share options, relevant performance targets and the broader terms and conditions of their service contracts.